rwilson504/Blogger/dataverse-link-to-specific-app/dataverse-link-to-specific-app.md

 https://<Your Org>.crm.dynamics.com/main.aspx?appid=82853804-d2b3-4536-ba75-f49ccca681ea&pagetype=entitylist&etn=contact
 ``

-Recently when creating a new App in the maker portal I saw the app creation screen now includes a Unified Interface URL which populates when you set the name of the app.
+Recently when creating a new App in the maker portal I saw the creation screen now includes a Unified Interface URL which populates when you set the name of the app.
 The format of the url looks like this.

 ``
 https://<Your Org>.crm.dynamics.com/Apps/uniquename/<Your App Unique Name>/main.aspx?pagetype=entitylist&etn=contact
 ``

 Because the unique name does not change between environment you can now eliminate any calls you previously did to the Model-driven App entity.
-You may still need to get the host url for the environment you are in if using Power Apps or Power Automate.
+You may still need to get the host url for the environment if using Power Apps or Power Automate.

 To get the url in Power Automate you can make a call to any Dataverse entity and then parse out the url from the @odata.id value of any record you return.

 ``
 uriHost(outputs('Get_CDS_Record')?['body/value'][0]?['@odata.id'])
 ``

-The get the url in PowerApps you have some options.
+The get the url in Power Apps you have some options.
 You can call a Power Automate flow which will call out to a CDS record and return the host url using the same method I described earlier or you can utilize the [CDS Environment URL ](https://pcf.gallery/cds-environment-url/) PCF component from Dan Cox.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjI5NTc1ODcsMTM1MjAxNjA5NiwtNj
-M0ODcyMTI5LC04NDM3OTk0NzJdfQ==
+eyJoaXN0b3J5IjpbLTY3MDUwNjMxOSwtMTIyMjk1NzU4NywxMz
+UyMDE2MDk2LC02MzQ4NzIxMjksLTg0Mzc5OTQ3Ml19
 -->